Biomarker-Development-at-INM7/JTrack-Documents/docs/source/Garmin_Integration.rst

       </div>
     </div>

-After pairing, JTrack Social automatically configures the Garmin device according to the study settings defined in JDash.
+After pairing, JTrack Social configures the Garmin device according to the study settings defined in JDash.

 This includes:

 - Enabled sensors
 - Sampling intervals
-- Background synchronization settings
+- Supported collection settings

 The configuration process may take several seconds.